jyancey27/JS-Projects/working-on/wordle-poc/README.md

 ## TODO

-add complete words list with c++ program
+add complete words list with c# program to convert to